Log in with user name:

 Most people recognize Emanuel Leutze's famous 1851 painting of Washington crossing the Delaware (which hangs in New York's Metropolitan Museum of Art), but far fewer know where or why he crossed.
 It was from the site of what is now this park that on Christmas night in 1776 General Washington and 2,400 of his men crossed the ice-studded river, attacked the Hessian stronghold at Trenton, and secured a much-needed victory for the Continental Army.
 Today park attractions, including historic houses and memorials, are divided between the Lower Park and Upper Park.

-In the Lower Park, a temporary visitor center (the permanent one is undergoing renovation and should reopen in summer 2012 or thereafter) screens a free 15-minute introductory movie.
+In the Lower Park, the visitor center screens a 15-minute introductory movie as part of the guided tour.
 Here you can purchase tickets for guided tours of the Lower Park, which include the McConkey Ferry Inn, where tradition has it that Washington and his staff had Christmas dinner while waiting to cross the river.
 You can also see replicas of the Durham boats used in that fateful crossing.